Simplifying Dependent Reductions in the Polyhedral Model: Introduction

 \section{Introduction}

-A {\em reduction} -- an accumulation over a set of values, using an associative and commutative operator -- is a common computation in many numerical computations, including scientific computations, machine learning, computer vision, and financial analytics.
+A {\em reduction} -- an accumulation over a set of values, using an associative and commutative operator -- is a common computation in many areas, including scientific computations, machine learning, computer vision, and financial analytics.
+For example, consider the prefix sum defined mathematically by \Cref{eq:scan} and presented by \Cref{lst:naiveprefixsum} in an imperative language with loops.

-For example, consider the prefix sum (PS) defined mathematically by \Cref{eq:scan}: the value at each index $i$ of the array $B$ is the summation of values at indices $j$ before and up to $i$ of array $A$. \Cref{lst:naiveprefixsum} presents a direct translation of \Cref{eq:scan} to an imperative language with loops.
-The complexity of \Cref{lst:naiveprefixsum} is $\BigO(N^2)$: $\BigO(N)$ for iterating over "$\forall i$", and $\BigO(N)$ for the summation over $j$.
+The value at each index $i$ of the array $B$ is the summation of values at indices $j$ before and up to $i$ of array $A$.
+The complexity of this na\"{i}ve prefix sum is $\BigO(N^2)$: $\BigO(N)$ for iterating over "$\forall i$", and $\BigO(N)$ for the summation over $j$.

-\paragraph{Optimized Reductions} \Cref{lst:optprefixsum} presents a more efficient computation implementation of PS.
-The complexity of the implementation in \Cref{lst:optprefixsum} is $\BigO(N)$, which is a linear speedup over the naive implementation \Cref{lst:naiveprefixsum}.
-The implementation achieves this speedup by exploiting the fact that consecutive iterations of the loop overlap in their computations.
-Specifically, for any pair of consecutive iterations, the latter iteration includes the entirety of the former iteration's computation.
-Therefore, that shared computation only needs to be computed once.
+\begin{changed}{morange} \paragraph{Shared Computation and Reuse} It is possible to implement prefix sum with $\BigO(N)$ complexity, which is a linear speedup over this na\"{i}ve implementation.
+The optimization relies on the fact that consecutive iterations of the loop that computes $B$ (indexed by $i$) {\em share} equivalent computations: for any pair of consecutive iterations $[i]$ and $[i + 1]$, the values of the entire set of computations \{$A[j] \mid j < i\}$ are the same.
+Therefore, the latter iteration shares the former iteration's entire computation: $\sum_{j=0}^{j < i} A[j]$.
+In principle, that shared computation can be {\em reused}: computed once in the former iteration, stored, and then reused in the latter iteration. \end{changed}